 The RP Group's role in the project has been to develop instructional materials and resources covering how to use existing California Community College Chancellor’s Office data tools and institutional data sources for disaggregation and analysis.
 As such, the work has involved refinement of existing resources, identification of promising practices, and development of new materials (white papers, instructional materials, conference presentations, webinars, and workshops) that CCC faculty and staff can utilize for professional development and advancement of institutional effectiveness and student success.

-All ASK resources are hosted on the Professional Learning Network.
-Go here to view the Data Disaggregation ASK.
+All ASK topic area resources are hosted on the Vision Resource Center.
+Go here to view the Data Disaggregation ASK topic area.

 ASK Topic Area Leads